37th LEGISLATIVE DISTRICT DEMOCRATIC ORGANIZATION BYLAWS

 Section 4.
 All meetings of the 37th District Democrats shall be open meetings.

 Section 5.
 Quorum.
-Twenty voting members must be present at a meeting to transact business except that twenty elected PCOs must be present to transact any business on which only they may vote.
+Twenty voting members must be present at a meeting or participate in a virtual meeting to transact business except that twenty elected PCOs must be present or participate to transact any business on which only they may vote.

 Section 1.
 Executive Board: In accordance with the bylaws of the King County Democrats Central Committee and the Washington State Democrats Central Committee, any voting member in good standing may be elected an officer of the Organization.

 - The Chairperson shall be the Chief Executive Officer and shall preside over meetings of the organization.
 He or she shall be Chairperson of the 37th District Executive Board and an ex-officio member of all committees and shall perform or direct the administrative duties of the organization.